truecharts/public/charts/stable/unifi/docs/how-to.md

 ## L3 Adoption (DNS)

-One solution to solve problems when trying to adopt devices is to correctly set DNS on your LAN.
+One solution to solve problems when trying to adopt devices is to correctly configure your DNS server.

 By default all Unifi Devices try to resolve `unifi.localdomain`, to find the controller.
 Even adopted devices, uses this as a fallback.

-What you have to do is configure your LAN DNS server, to resolve `unifi.localdomain` to the IP of your Unifi Controller.
+What you have to do is configure your DNS server, to resolve `unifi.localdomain` to the IP of your Unifi Controller.
 So the devices can find the controller.